arjunhm/python/README.md

-# python
+# Python
-A repository consisting of random python programs
+A repository consisting of random python programs.